SamYStudiO/es-theme-next-pixel/README.md

   - **crt-small**: es-theme-next-pixel-crt-small

 **Once you script is dropped in the right folder don't forget to change file permission so Recalbox is allow to execute it**.
+- If you're using PuTTy use *chmod +x S997next-pixel-random-system-game-theme* commmand.
+- If you're using WinSCP right click on *S997next-pixel-random-system-game-theme* file and from *Permissions* check all "X" execution boxes.

 ### Move a game theme to another system